 To use log monitoring with the Python agent, ensure your configuration meets the following requirements:

-Configure logs in context with log monitoring
+Configure logs in context with log management

 To configure New Relic logs in context with Python:

 - Enable log management with a compatible log forwarding plugin.

 - Install or update the Python agent.

 - Configure the Python logging framework to use the NewRelicContextFormatter.